IlhanHashimEng/MotorSpeedDAQ/README.md

 - 1 0.7 uF Capacitor
 - Variable Power Supply

 The hardware was connected as shown in the image below.
+Please refer to the datasheet  for LM324 Op Amp Pinout

+## HARDWARE SETUP

 ![Alt text](Images/Motor%20Speed%20DAQ%20Annotated.JPG)